MM-coder/wisp.py/README.md

-# WISPY by Mauro M.
+# WISP.PY by Mauro M.

 A tiny Python package to interect with the WISP game panel API.